 Most cartilaginous fish, such as the blue shark and smooth dogfish, give birth to live young, but some lay large, yolky eggs which, before being laid, are individually encased in a tough, leathery cover.
 After the eggs have hatched, the empty cases can often be found on the sea-shore and are popularly known as "mermaids purses."
 Fertilization is internal and the male has modified pelvic fins, the claspers, with which he holds on to the female during mating.

 All cartilaginous fish, with the exception of sawfish and some species of ray, are marine.
-By contrast the 20,00 or species of bony fish are found in both sea and fresh water throughout the world.
+By contrast the 20,000 or so species of bony fish are found in both sea and fresh water throughout the world.